oxyplugins/oxy-toolbox/readme.txt

 == Changelog ==

+= 1.1.2 ( May 13, 2020 ) =
+* Added Conditions module with several conditions.
+More to follow.

 = 1.1.1 ( May 12, 2020 ) =
 * Added an option to disable keyboard shortcuts in the Undo module.
 * Added "Oxy Toolbox settings have been saved." success message after pressing the Save Changes button on the plugin's settings page.